After moving 10 times in 11 years, getting rid of clutter became a way of life for our family.

 - remind yourself why you want to get rid of clutter

 - come up with a system for decluttering

 Figure Out Why Getting Rid of Clutter Makes You Feel Guilty

-First, you need to figure out exactly why you are feeling guilty about getting rid of clutter.
+First, you need to figure out exactly why you feel guilty about getting rid of clutter.

 Do you feel guilty because you spent money on these things?

-Realize though, that if you are no longer using the purse, you are NOT making money by simply keeping it.
-However, you can MAKE money by de-cluttering.
-Your options are to: (1) sell the item, or (2) donate it to charity and receive a tax deduction.
+Your options are to: (1) sell the item or (2) donate it to charity and receive a tax deduction.

 Do you feel guilty because it was a gift?